JensDll/vue3-form-validation/README.md

 type Rule<T = any> = SimpleRule<T> | KeyedRule<T>;
 ```

 Keyed rules that share the same `key` will be executed together.
-This can be useful in a situation where rules are dependent on another, such as the `Password` and `Repeat Password` fields in a [Login Form](https://codesandbox.io/s/vue-3-form-validation-demo-7mp4z?file=/src/views/LoginForm.vue).
+This can be useful in a situation where rules are dependent on another, such as the `Password` and `Repeat Password` fields in a [Signup Form](https://codesandbox.io/s/vue-3-form-validation-demo-7mp4z?file=/src/views/LoginForm.vue).
 Rules will always be called with the latest `modelValue`, to determine if a call should result in an error, it will check if the rule's return value is of type `string`.

 > To prevent overly aggressive error messages, keyed rules will only be called